irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Gameplay overall is about the same - shoot, duck to cover to recover, shoot.
 Gained buffs will improve this aspect by allowing you to do this faster and more often, while damage resist from behind and low health movement speed bonus will allow you to relocate easier.

 ### Build(s) to try
-Barebone skills - ICTV armor, frenzy aced for improved damage resistance, especially from behind, armor recovery skills, and bullseye for armor gating.
+Barebone skills - ICTV armor, "Frenzy" aced for improved damage resistance, especially from behind, armor recovery skills, and "Bullseye" for armor gating.

 Build 1 - Duck and Sniper https://pd2builder.netlify.app/?s=09002V00cP10-91010-411I&p=b&a=6&t=6&d=3
 Pay close attention to your armor status and duck from and into cover depending on your current armor status.
 Since your armor regeneration time is extremely quick you can have extremely high out of cover uptime.
 Also don't be afraid of running away, since your damage resistance to enemies behind you is extremely high.
 Use molotovs to bring your health as close to 0 as possible to speed up your armor recovery, after you have interacted with a Doctor Bag.
 Use melee against bulldozers.